-Little Owen is a loving boy who like kids his age wears a twinkle in the eyes.
+Little Owen is a loving boy who likes kids his age wears a twinkle in his eyes.
 What separates him from other children is a rare genetic condition called Schwartz Jampel Syndrome which causes his muscles to be permanently tense.
 At the tender age of seven, the realization of being different can be catastrophic for a young lad.

 The constant scrutiny of staring eyes wasn’t welcomed by Owen and hence he gradually withdrew from his social interactions and preferred to stay at home.

 It all changed when Owen’s step-mom, Colleen brought home…wait for it, a three-legged dog, Haatchi, who was also missing the tail.
-As fate would have it, the two friends have relied on each other’s strengths and have scripted a modern day fairy tale of friendship against odds.
-Together, the celebrated couple has starred dog shows and brought a smile to sick and terminally-ill children.
+As fate would have it, the two friends have relied on each other’s strengths and have scripted a modern-day fairy tale of friendship against odds.
+Together, the celebrated couple has starred in dog shows and brought a smile to sick and terminally-ill children.

 As I saw on a placard while browsing through Haatchi’s photographs, It’s not how many legs or wheels it’s who journeys with you.
 It’s a story that moves us beyond words and before you read on; here’s the other angle of the story.
 The chapter would not have been possible if Owen’s mother hadn’t adopted Haatchi in the first place.
 Haatchi, who had lost a leg after being tied to a railway track by an evil ‘human’.
 It was a brave decision for we can barely imagine how much an effort the family would have to put in to ensure proper care of its princes.

 In January 2012, when I was approximately 5 months old, a very bad human deliberately tied me to the railway line in North London and I was hit by a train.
 The impact severed off most of my tail and critically injured my rear left leg.
 I managed to stagger away and hid for around 5 days.